David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Clos des MΓ©sanges

-🎸 Event: Month-End Review: Farewell to the 80s Persona
+🎸 Event: Chronology: Year-End Review and Farewell to the 80s Persona

-πŸ—’οΈ Note: David concludes 1988 having successfully avoided the public eye for the entire year.
-He has dismantled his commercial solo career and replaced it with a volatile, guitar-heavy rock band, ready to confront the new decade on his own terms.
+πŸ—’οΈ Notes: Bowie concludes 1988 having successfully avoided the public eye for the entire year.
+He has effectively dismantled his commercial solo career and replaced it with a volatile, guitar-heavy rock band, ready to confront the new decade on his own artistic terms.